TAR: toponym search

-We are currently applying for a follow-up project to FWF Project P 25066 Burial Mounds of Central Tibet in the course of which we aim at dedicating some of our work at enhancing the data-quality and functionality of the TAR Toponym and TTT-Site Search.
+We recently started to dedicating some of our work time to enhancing the data-quality and functionality of the TAR Toponym and TTT-Site Search.

 Besides data-quality improvements live search suggestions, search-as-you-type functionality, a simpler but more powerful live-filter-section and better visualisation rank high on our list.